For the week of 12 March 2017

 Kelley– I was misdiagnosed with epileptic seizures at the age of 15, and was put on many different anticonvulsant medications for over 10 years.
 None of it helped, and none of my EEG’s showed conclusive evidence of epileptic seizures.
 I have only recently realized that my seizures are due to some kind of spiritual blockage.
 I have been able to control them better, but not completely, and would love some insight into what I need to do further to either have them under complete control, or to harness their power.
 When I was a teenager, and my spiritual awakening began, I had very vivid, powerful dreams, I could dream walk, I had prophetic dreams, I could communicate with my spirit guides easily.
 I can no longer do this, and it is rare that I have restful sleep.
 Any insight into this problem would be immensely appreciated!
 Love and blessings! – Niki

 Thanks for your note, Niki.
-The message that I got from your guides is that some facet of your soul is seeking a different way to express that deeper part of your consciousness, specifically through training in spirit walking, or shamanic journeying.
+You may find helpful info in a previous post on seizures, though the message that I got from your guides is that some facet of your soul is seeking a different way to express that deeper part of your consciousness.
+Specifically, this is sought through training in spirit walking, or shamanic journeying.
 The aspect of your soul that I met with indicated that she is eager and waiting for you to work with her in learning to journey out with purpose to some intended healing.
 My feeling is that this will sate the part of you needing that release and expression, and it will help manage your physical symptoms.

 Also, if you can acquire a naturally formed salt water pearl, this is a powerful fetish to have in your toolbox of spirit travel allies.
 It came to me very prominently in working with this aspect of you.
 If you have or can get one, keep it with you when you sleep, and as you adventure into learning to journey.
 The salt water pearl brings you grounding between spaces, and assures your ability to bring something beautiful from discomfort.